Our research strategy

 Our vision for research is to fund a deliberate portfolio of scientifically excellent, high-performance research that improves cancer outcomes and addresses the greatest opportunities for progress.

-Building on our 75-year legacy of funding outstanding research and as the largest cancer charity in Canada, we are uniquely positioned to drive life-changing advances that benefit all people in Canada.
+We have been funding outstanding research since 1947, and as the largest cancer charity in Canada, we are uniquely positioned to drive life-changing advances that benefit all people in Canada.

 Our grounding principles @(Model.HeadingTag)>